 Boys and girls who are happy at school are far more likely to do well.
 Therefore, we attach so much importance to their pastoral care.
 We care that your son or daughter is happy and for most of the time things will go really well.
-Pupils build good relationships with the peers and teachers and thrive at Leehurst Swan.
-Our pupils develop into confident, independent young people who share our Christian values of respect and care for the individual and awareness of the needs of others.
+Pupils build good relationships with their peers and teachers and thrive at Leehurst Swan.
+Our pupils develop into confident, independent young people who share our values of respect and care for the individual and awareness of the needs of others.
 The school encourages involvement in community service and the pupils participate in various fund-raising activities to help others less fortunate than themselves.

 The department is proud of its positive relationships with parents.
 Regular workshops are held for parents, focussing on supporting children at home in areas such as dyslexia, maths and revision.